ndiayesamba1996/restyled.io/Adding-a-Restyler.md

 ### Versioning

 We are not doing any complex versioning of Restyler images themselves.
 The restyling process will always run the `:latest` image versions from Docker Hub.
-When building your Docker image, it's suggested (though no required) that you install a specific version of the auto-formatting tool.
-This will make it explicit to update through another Pull Request.
+In your `Dockerfile`, it's suggested (though no required) that you install a specific version of the auto-formatting tool.
+This will updates explicit through subsequent Pull Requests, rather than whenever I happen to build and push the image(s).

 Exact current versions can always be found by a command like this: